langchain-ai/langchain/templates/rag-ollama-multi-query/README.md

-# RAG - Olama - multi-query
+# RAG - Ollama - multi-query

 This template performs RAG using `Ollama` and `OpenAI` with a multi-query retriever.